 and Art's Honored Artist of Russia, the prestigious Shostakovich Prize in Music, and the

-State Prize of Russian Federation in Literature and Arts.
-He is a People's Artist of Russia
+State Prize of the Russian Federation in Literature and Arts.
+He is a People's Artist of

-and an Honorary Professor of Moscow State University, and was recently appointed head of
+Russia and an honorary professor at Moscow State University, and was recently appointed

-the Public Council under the Ministry of Culture of the Russian Federation.
-In February
+head of the Public Council under the Ministry of Culture of the Russian Federation.

-2014, he performed at the Closing Ceremony of the XXII Winter Olympic games in Sochi.
 In

+February 2014, he performed at the closing ceremony of the XXII Winter Olympics in Sochi.

-April 2014, UNESCO designated Denis Matsuev as a UNESCO Goodwill Ambassador.
+In April 2014, Mr. Matsuev was named a UNESCO Goodwill Ambassador.